-Clayton A. Gay Hall is a contemporary hall housing 230 students in two towers.
-These towers are connected at the ground level by a central lounge and recreation area that includes a plasma TV, ping-pong, pool table, and vending machines.
-An outdoor sand volleyball court is adjacent to the building.
+Clayton A. Gay hall is composed of two towers, connected by a central lounge complete with a plasma TV, ping-pong, pool table, and vending machines, and an outdoor sand volleyball court adjacent to the building.

-Each tower is composed of three floors.
+Both housing 115 people, each tower is made up of three floors.
 These floors are co-ed by alternating rooms.
-Bathrooms are located on each floor.
-Each floor has two lounge areas and a kitchen for residents of the floor.
+Male and Female bathrooms are located on each floor.
+Each floor also has two lounge areas, as well as a kitchen area, complete with refrigerator, oven, and stove.

 Gay Hall is home to the "Healthy Lifestyles" and the "World Culture" themed floors.
-Theme housing allows students with common interests and pursuits to live together and support each other through planned activities and formal interactions.
+Theme housing allows students with common interests to live together and support each other through planned activities and community building.
 If you are interested in living in a theme community, please check the appropriate area on your housing contract.
 Assignment to these spaces will be filled on a first come first serve basis.

+The laundry room is located on the first floor of the second tower.
 The laundry room contains six washers and six dryers.
-Please note, campus laundry rooms use water saving and energy saving high efficiency washers.
-Please follow all directions—including use of HE detergent
+Campus laundry rooms use water saving and energy saving high efficiency washers.
+Please follow all directions—including use of HE detergent.

 Clayton A. Hall Facts

-Clayton A. Gay Hall was built in the 1960s.
-The hall was named in honor of Judge Clayton A. Gay (1904–1958).
+- Built in the 1960s, this hall was named in honor of Judge Clayton A. Gay (1904–1958).
 Judge Gay was the first president of the West Central Educational Development Association.
-The building was dedicated February 20, 1966.